Jayden-Htn/DAT602_Project/GameApp/readme.md

 ## Run Modes

-In Program.cs there is a boolean to toggle test mode.
+In Program.cs there is a boolean to toggle test mode:
 - On: no forms will be opened, the program will run all database tests logging to the console and end.
 - Off: run the winform app as normal

+Note: testing mode has two options:
+- Run the M2 procedure tests
+- Run the M3 C# error handling tests

 Note: ENSURE you have a clean setup on the database and procedures before running any tests, as manipulations of the data will cause issues if re-run.